ninacnel/arq-y-so/README.md

 `sudo chmod +x /usr/local/bin/docker-compose`
 10)	And again, to check the installation run the command, it will display the version you’ll work with:
 `docker-compose --version`
+ ### Now you will be able to work with the project on your on PC!